survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 The release candidates (rc) are close to an actual release and won't introduce any new functionality.
 They are all about refining the release till it's suitable for general consumption.

-The workflow in this case is straight-forward:
+The workflow in this case is straightforward:

 1. `npm version 0.5.0-alpha1` - Update *package.json* as discussed earlier.
 2. `npm publish --tag alpha` - Publish the package under *alpha* tag.